gfeiden/PHYS-3210/Week 01/README.md

 ([Newton et al. 2019](https://arxiv.org/abs/1906.10703))

 ### Exercise 3: Summing Series
-A common way to determine the value of a function is to sum over a series.
+A common way to determine the value of a function is to sum over an infinite series.
 For example, the Maclaurin series for sin(x) is

 ![equation](https://latex.codecogs.com/gif.latex?%5Csin%28x%29%20%3D%20x%20-%20%5Cfrac%7Bx%5E3%7D%7B3%21%7D%20&plus;%20%5Cfrac%7Bx%5E5%7D%7B5%21%7D%20-%20%5Cfrac%7Bx%5E7%7D%7B7%21%7D%20&plus;%20%5Ccdots).

 Perform a series expansion to derive the equation above.
-Next, write down a general equation for a finite summation of the series that is valid between _n_ = 0 and _n_ = _N_, where _N_ ≥ 0.
-This will serve as your _algorithm_ for summing the series.
+Next, write down a general expression for the sum of the series that is valid between _n_ = 0 and _n_ = _N_, where _N_ ≥ 0.
+This will serve as your _algorithm_ for summing the series on your computer.

-The largest problem with the algorithm is that we do not know which value of _N_ is suitable when calcualting the series.
-Instead of guessing, have your code proceed with the summation until the _N_<sup>th</sup> term contributes a negligible amount to the final summation, say 1 part in 10<sup>8</sup>.
+One problem with the algorithm is that we do not know which value of _N_ is suitable for calculating the series' sum.
+Instead of guessing, have your code compute the partial sum until the _N_<sup>th</sup> term contributes a negligible amount to the partial sum, say 1 part in 10<sup>8</sup>.

 Before writing any lines of code, discuss an approach with your neighbor and write out on paper how your code should proceed.
 Code up your approach in Spyder once you're done.

+Here are your tasks:

+   1. Perform a Maclaurin series expansion of the function sin(x) to derive the equation above.
+   2. Derive a generalized, finite summation form for the series based on your Maclaurin series expansion.
+   3. Discuss with your neighbor about how to approach coding the problem and write out on paper how you code should proceed.
+   4. Code your approach in Spyder once you are finished.
+   5. Show that, for small values of x, the series converges.
-Which value for _N_ was required to reach the desired precision?
-How does your value compare with the value returned by NumPy's sine function?
+   6. Which value for _N_ was required to reach the desired precision and obtain convergence?
+   7. Compare your results to the value determined using NumPy's sine function.
+   8. Steadily increase x and write down the relative error between your calculated value for sin(x) and the NumPy function's value.
+   9. What do you notice about the relative error?
+  10. Will there be a time when the series does not converge?
+Make a plot of the relative error vs x to support your answer.

 ### Weekly Problem 01